chrisrac/hostmodel/README.md

 <br/>

 ### Important notice
-1/11/24: the code is currently under revision and modifications and updates are being tested.
+The code is currently under revision and modifications and updates are being tested.
 Current tasks:
 - [ ] code optimization,
 - [ ] changes in magnitude calculation